-- Discrimination Laws – federal and state law makes it illegal in California to ask about race, color, religion, nationality, gender, familial status, disabilities, age, ancestry, genetic information, primary language, citizenship, immigration status, sexual orientation, military status, public/rental assistance, medical conditions, source of income or gender identity on a rental application form (some exemptions apply).
+- Discrimination Laws – federal and state law makes it illegal in California to ask about race, religion, nationality, sex, disabilities, age, ancestry, genetic information, primary language, citizenship, immigration status, sexual orientation, public/rental assistance, medical conditions, source of income or gender identity on a rental application form (some exemptions apply).

 - Consent for Credit Check – the Federal Credit Reporting Act requires a prospective tenant to give written consent to check their credit history.

 The following laws apply to the application and tenant screening process in the state of California.

 The application fee, also known as a screening fee is a nonrefundable fee associated with applying for a rental.
 The fee is to be used to cover the cost of performing a background check on a prospective tenant, including the fee from the provider themselves and the “soft value” of the time spent processing the application.
 (CA Civ Code § 1950.6 (2019))

 The maximum fee that can be charged began at $30 in 1998 and has been adjusted yearly for inflation according to the Consumer Price Index, and it currently sits at $52.46 per applicant.
 (CA Civ Code § 1950.6(b) (2019)).